 - Offer BirdbrainTechnologies – Hummingbird Bit, arts and crafts coding workshops for children, parents, and educators

 - Support out-of-school initiatives provided by organizations such as Boys and Girls Clubs, Scouts, and 4-H

 - Offer custom birthday parties and events for all ages

-Owner and Lead Learner Lorraine Shaffer is a retired elementary school and computer technology teacher.
+Founder and Executive Director Lorraine Shaffer is a retired elementary school and computer technology teacher.
 She is dedicated to bridging the gap in technological exposure and understanding for children, parents, and educators in northern Butler County.
 She is certified to teach Engineering is Elementary to children as well as educators.
 She attended Birdbrain Technologies’ Catalyze Learning Institute and engages children using the Hummingbird Bit, coding, and arts and crafts.
 She is an experienced grant writer and helps organizations apply for public money to bring engineering and technology to kids.